kaitbrew/react-hogwild-vite/README.md

 - _When the app first loads_, display a tile for each hog in the `porker_data.js` file.
 In the tile, display the **name** and **image** for each hog.
-Use the images in the `assets` folder.
+The name should be in an h3 tag.
 - _When the user clicks on the hog tile_, display the other details about the hog (its **specialty**, **weight**, **greased**, and **highest medal achieved**)